Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 \begin{itemize} \item Jumping (3/65) \item Moving in a squatting stance (3/65) \item Turning their back to the opponent (4/65) \item Spinning around (2/65) \item Clicking wands together with teammates or opponents as a ritual (13/65) \end{itemize}

-One particularly popular bit of showmanship was the ritual of clicking wands together before a match.
-This gesture—featured in the game’s tutorial video—quickly became a customary way for players to bond; many would click their wands together both before and after the game for photos or simply as a friendly greeting (P1–2, P11–12, P15–16, P30–32, P50–53). (see Figure \ref{fig:clicking the wand}).
+One particularly popular instance of showmanship was the ritual of clicking wands together before a match (see Fig.~\ref{fig:clickingthewand}).
+This gesture---featured in the game's tutorial video---quickly became a customary way for players to bond; many would click their wands together both before and after the game for photos or simply as a friendly greeting (P1, P2, P11, P12, P15, P16, P30--P32, P50--P53).

 In some cases, just putting on the MR headset and holding the wands immediately put participants into a playful, performative mindset.
 Even before researchers officially started an MR session, players would begin to role-play and make exaggerated moves (P13, P14, P15, P59).
-Simply donning the gear was enough to inspire some to wave their wands dramatically or strike “magic-casting” poses, entertaining both themselves and anyone watching.
+Simply donning the gear was enough to inspire some to wave their wands dramatically or strike \dquote{magic-casting} poses, entertaining both themselves and anyone watching.